SysKitTeam/docs-point/docs/point-collaborators/workspace-review/sharing-step.md

 :::info
 **Please note!**

 If there are no Sharing Links to report, this step in the review is automatically skipped.
-Each section that does not have data to report, is automatically skipped.
+Each section that does not have data to report is automatically skipped.

 :::